-This request for proposals (RFP) is established pursuant to the Project-Based Voucher Program Final Rule published on October 13, 2005, Federal Regulations at 24 CFR Part 983 as modified by the Housing and Economic Recovery Act of 2008 (Federal Register Notice 73 FR 71037), other applicable Notices from the Department of Housing and Urban Development, the implementing provisions of the Housing Opportunity Through Modernization Act of 2016 (Federal Register Notices 82 FR 2458 and 82 FR 32461).
+This request for proposals (RFP) is established pursuant to the Project-Based Voucher Program Final Rule published on October 13, 2005, Federal Regulations at 24 CFR Part 983 as modified by the Housing and Economic Recovery Act of 2008 (Federal Register Notice 73 FR 71037), other applicable Notices from the Department of Housing and Urban Development, the implementing provisions of the Housing Opportunity Through Modernization Act of 2016 (Federal Register Notices 82 FR 2458, 82 FR 32461, and 89 FR 38224).
 It is the responsibility of the owner/developer to become familiar with these regulations and requirements.
+The HOTMA voucher final rule was published in the Federal Register on May 7, 2024, and can be found at 89 FR 38224.

-Pursuant to 24 CFR Part 983.51(b)1), the Raleigh Housing Authority (the Agency) is requesting your proposal for the Project-Based Voucher Program (PBV) for rental housing rehabilitation, new construction, or existing units that already substantially meet the HUD Housing Choice Voucher Housing Quality Standards for multi-family buildings within the jurisdictional limits of the City of Raleigh, NC.
+Pursuant to 24 CFR Part 983.51(b)(1), the Raleigh Housing Authority (the Agency) is requesting your proposal for the Project-Based Voucher Program (PBV) for rental housing rehabilitation, new construction, or existing units within the jurisdictional limits of the City of Raleigh, NC.
 The PBV program provides rental subsidies to Owners for units occupied by eligible singles, or families whose income does not exceed the very low-income level.
-Through this solicitation, RHA is making 200 Project-Based Vouchers available to property owners and developers through a competitive process.
+Through this solicitation, RHA is making 100 Project-Based Vouchers available to property owners and developers through a competitive process.